Award for Excellence in Teaching International Studies by a Postgraduate Student

 Nominations and guidance

 You can nominate yourself or colleagues for this award.
 Departments are asked to encourage and support outstanding teachers to apply.
-Nominations open on Monday 9 January and close on Monday 13 February at 11.59pm (UK time).
+Nominations open on Monday 8 January and close on Monday 12 February at 11.59pm (UK time).
 Nominations made outside of this period will not be considered.

-• positive contributions to learning and teaching
+• A positive contribution to learning and teaching;

-• use of innovative teaching strategies
+• where relevant, the use of innovative teaching strategies;

-• meeting the needs of a diverse student population
+• meeting the needs of a diverse student population;

 • stimulating independent learning and critical thinking.